Vinay-Khanagavi/avo/docs/SETTINGS_IMPLEMENTATION_SUMMARY.md

 The implementation is complete!
 Just:
 1. Run the migration
 2. Go to Settings page
-3. Add your Grok API key
+3. Add your Groq API key
 4. Start transcribing with AI formatting! 🎉